 Be especially cautious if you owe your bank or credit union any money before filing for Chapter 7.
 Banking institutions have the right to take money out of your bank account to "set off" (pay) the debts you owe them.
 The debt might be for past-due fees, or for a loan, mortgage, or credit card.
 So if you've fallen behind on your payments—which happens to many debtors before filing for bankruptcy—be aware that the bank or credit union might use a set off to remove funds from your account and apply the funds to pay down debt.
 While an unexpected set off is always painful, it's even worse when it's used to pay a debt that would be wiped out in your Chapter 7 case.

 How to avoid this problem.
 The best course of action is to open a new account at a bank or credit union you don't owe money to and use the new account going forward.
 Just remember to report both accounts on the bankruptcy form entitled Your Statement of Financial Affairs for Individuals Filing for Bankruptcy.

-Recently, there have been reports that Wells Fargo, Union Bank, and their subsidiaries, such as Wachovia, have begun to freeze the bank accounts of individuals filing for bankruptcy whether or not such individuals owed money to the banks.
-These banks argue that, since all of the debtor's assets come under the control of the bankruptcy trustee immediately after filing for Chapter 7 until discharge, they are freezing the accounts to protect the funds for the trustee.
+Many banks and credit unions freeze the bank accounts of individuals filing for bankruptcy even when the debtor doesn't owe the bank money.
+The banks' position is that all of the debtor's assets come under the control of the bankruptcy trustee immediately after filing for Chapter 7 until the debtor receives a debt discharge, and that freezing the accounts protects the funds for the trustee.